Chennai Mahabalipuram alias Mamallapuram

 Shore Temple Mahabalipuram

-There is also an ancient shore temple on the sea coast, which also belongs to the same period as mentioned above.
+There is also an ancient shore temple on the sea coast, which belongs to the same period mentioned above.
 Shore Temple at Mahabalipuram was submerged during certain periods in history.
 It is one of the places to visit in Mamallapuram.
 It is around 200 meters from the parking lot, near the Mamallapuram beach.

 Olakkannesvara Temple

 Olakkanatha overlooks the Bay of Bengal.
-It is located above the Mahishasuramardini mandapa, near the modern lighthouse
+It is located above the Mahishasuramardini mandapa, near the modern lighthouse.

 Pandava Dynasty King Rajasimha built this Old Lighthouse temple.
-This Durga temple is also a structural temple like the Shore temple, described above.
+This Durga temple is also a structural temple like the Shore temple described above.
 You need to climb a series of cut steps made on the rocks.

 How Do I Go to Chennai Mahabalipuram?

-Chennai International airport is the nearest airport to Mamallapuram.
+Chennai International Airport is the nearest airport to Mamallapuram.

 Hotels in Mahabalipuram